How much does it cost to take a trip to Africa? DK Grand Safaris breaks it down for us!

 - Choose Affordable Safari Options

 The most common misconception about African safari tours is that they are costly.
 The truth is that there are very affordable safari options.
 In Kenya, for example, budget safaris cost between $47 and $280 per night, while luxury safaris can cost as much as $1264 per night.
-It is therefore your duty to sift and see the most pocket-friendly option that will help you save money, without compromising on a good quality safari.
+It is, therefore, your duty to sift and see the most pocket-friendly option that will help you save money, without compromising on a good quality safari.

-Maasai Mara National Park in Kenya offers one of the most affordable safari options in Africa, while Botswana is renowned for its very luxurious safari options, making Kenya an ideal location for amazing safari at an affordable cost.
+Maasai Mara National Park in Kenya offers one of the most affordable safari options in Africa, while Botswana is renowned for its very luxurious safari options, making Kenya an ideal location for an amazing safari at an affordable cost.

 Instead of using vehicles for safari, a walking safari offers an even cheaper option.
 Although walking alongside wildlife is a bit tiresome, you cannot ignore the thrill and intimate connection you have with wildlife, at the same time, cutting fuel costs.